-A database of disposition records from the five magistrates serving Bethlehem - including arrests made between January 1, 1993 through September 12, 1997-was also used to fill in any missing dispositions and determine if any changes in magistrate case processing occurred after the experiment began.
+A database of disposition records from the five magistrates serving Bethlehem including arrests made between January 1, 1993 through September 12, 1997-was also used to fill in any missing dispositions and determine if any changes in magistrate case processing occurred after the experiment began.
 The database was provided by the Administrative Office of Pennsylvania Courts from a statewide magistrate court database.

-cent).
+As shown in Exhibit 57, 36 percent (1,190) of the arrests were deemed eligible for diversion.
+The main reason for disqualifying cases related to offender history (28 percent).
 Interestingly, only 10 percent of arrests were deemed too serious of a crime for diversion, and only 12 percent of arrests were disqualified for solely involving drug or alcohol use or because no direct victim was involved.
 Those cases that were handled informally (7 percent) and those cases that were ineligible because of outof-town residency (7 percent) were the smallest group of ineligibles.